 Pokemon Adventures Volume 24 is a manga based on the Pokemon FireRed and Pokemon LeafGreen videogames.
-The manga is written by Hidenori Kusaka and illustrated by Satoshi Yamamoto.
-This manga volume was originally published in Japan in 2006; however, it wasn’t released in North America until VIZ Media’s Perfect Square imprint released this volume in 2014.
-This portion of Pokemon Adventures primarily focuses on Red, Blue, and Green; however, Yellow and Silver also make appearances in Volume 24.
+This manga volume was originally published in Japan in 2006.
+However, it wasn’t released in North America until VIZ Media’s Perfect Square imprint released this volume in 2014.
+This portion of Pokemon Adventures primarily focuses on Red, Blue, and Green.
+However, Yellow and Silver also make appearances in Volume 24.

 Pokemon Adventures Volume 24